Extraordinary places to get married in Montréal

 Our love is industrial size!

 Jaw-dropping, cavernous spaces are aplenty in Montréal, especially those with an industrial edge.
 Got a giant guest list?
 Check out Entrepôts Dominion, an industrial building steps away from the Atwater Market right on the Lachine Canal space, with huge spaces for rent – or Arsenal, a contemporary art gallery and cultural centre by day and ah-may-zing rental space by night set in a ginormous old metal plant.
-Scena is a huuuge glassed in hall right on the Old Port that rocks contemporary vibes to the max, while contemporary art gallery Parisian Laundry, in Saint-Henri, is a stunningly sunny two-storey space with windows on all sides.
+Scena is a huuuge glassed in hall right on the Old Port that rocks contemporary vibes to the max.

 Honey, you’re a classic